 - A limited budget is required because errors are being identified beforehand

-- Easily adaptable to ongoing process f changing by the clients
+- Easily adaptable to an ongoing process f changing by the clients

 - Best suited for an agile organization.